 After launching in 2016 with five pilot projects, we’ve expanded.
-Helpforce is working in partnership with 15 NHS Trusts developing innovative volunteering roles; over 50 Trusts have joined our national Learning Network; and over 150 Trusts are recruiting volunteers through us.
+Helpforce is working in partnership with 15 NHS Trusts developing innovative volunteering roles; over 50 Trusts have joined our national Learning Network; and over 150 Trusts are working with more volunteers.

 We are working with a growing number of Trusts across the UK.

 - Recruiting Volunteers - We are thrilled that so many NHS Trusts are recruiting new volunteers through Helpforce.

 - Learning Network - An increasing number of Trusts are joining our free national Learning Network and benefiting from connecting with their colleagues across the UK.

 - Volunteer Innovation Partners - We are working with 12 innovative trusts to help them scale, measure the impact, and share their volunteering innovations.

 I can now see the potential for change if volunteering were as big a Trust priority as CQC.
 It is clear that by using volunteers we are moving towards a more holistic improvement in the patient experience.